mcognetta/lichess-combined-puzzle-game-db/README.md

 The games and puzzles are joined by the game id (`id` in the `game` object).
 The matching `id` is extracted from a puzzle's `GameUrl` field.
 Note that `PuzzleId` and `id` are unrelated.

-The compressed file is ~4.4GB and the uncompressed file is ~30GB.
+The compressed database is ~4.4GB and the uncompressed database is ~30GB.

-This repo contains an uncompressed sample of 100 puzzles and a compressed sample of 50,000 puzzles.
+This repo also contains an uncompressed sample of 100 puzzles and a compressed sample of 50,000 puzzles.

 ## Example
 ```